 - SolidWorks is most commonly used for mechanical and industrial designs, but its renderer makes it comparable to Autodesk® 3D rendering.

 3. Autodesk® Inventor

 Autodesk®’s exact intention with Autodesk® Inventor was to create a bi-product of its robust engine and SketchUp’s appealing simplicity.

 Image credits: vietbay.com.vn

 - Like SketchUp, Inventor works on a much simpler drag and drop feature that makes it easier to create, hold, save and execute designs with great rendering speeds.

 - Users who dig a little deeper will see its actual use as a great add-on with other renderers.

-- It is available for all major platforms and offers a ton of exclusive materials on sign up.
+- It is available for all major platforms and offers a ton of exclusive materials on sign up with best furniture designs.

 Designers familiar with Form Z will love the derivative program Form Z Jr, so aptly named because of its place as an advanced improvement to its predecessor.